Davide Astori: Style of play

-Astori was a tall, consistent, tenacious, attentive, and physically strong left-footed central defender, with good aerial ability and heading accuracy, which made him a goal threat on offensive set pieces; although he was not the quickest defender, he also possessed good leadership qualities, positional sense, organisational skills, distribution, and technique, which enabled him to play the ball out or start attacking plays from the back.
-A versatile defender, he was comfortable playing as left-sided centre-back in both a three-man or a four-man defensive line.
+Astori was a tall and physically strong left-footed central defender, with good aerial ability and heading accuracy, which made him a goal threat on offensive set pieces; although he was not the quickest defender, he also possessed good leadership qualities, positional sense, organisational skills, distribution, and technique, which enabled him to play the ball out or start attacking plays from the back.
+As a defender, he was comfortable playing as left-sided centre-back in both a three-man or a four-man defensive line.

 Personal life

 Astori spoke about his fondness of Bergamo, saying: "Let's say it's always nice, I leave my childhood, my family.
 It is a place that I will cherish in my life."
 He also spoke about his interests outside of football, saying: "More design because it is less difficult to understand (jokes, ed).
 Interior design, my brother is an architect.
 I started to bring some design magazines to training camp with me, my passion started."

 Astori and his partner Francesca Fioretti had a daughter, Vittoria, who was two years old at the time of his death.
 Their daughter was born in Florence.